An Older Adult's Home Medicine Cabinet — What It Should Include

 - Memory impairment — forgetting a dose, taking a double dose, or confusing one medicine for another.

-What a senior medicine cabinet should contain
+What an older adult’s home medicine cabinet should contain

 Prescription medicines — the core of the cabinet

-- Blood pressure medication (ramipril, amlodipine, losartan).
+- Medicines for high blood pressure (ramipril, amlodipine, losartan).

-- Diabetes medication (metformin, gliclazide, insulin).
+- Medicines for diabetes (metformin, gliclazide, insulin).

 - Statins (atorvastatin, rosuvastatin).

-- Thyroid medication (levothyroxine).
+- Thyroid medicines (levothyroxine).

-- Osteoporosis medication (alendronic acid).
+- Medicines for osteoporosis (alendronic acid).

 - Anticoagulants (warfarin, apixaban, rivaroxaban).